DanWahlin/AzureForDevelopersCourse/Samples/functions/UnzipperWithOutputBlob/README.md

 #### Run in VS Code

 1. Install the tools from https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools
-1. Open a command window in the `Unzipper` folder and run the following command:
+1. Open a command window in the `UnzipperWithOutputBlob` folder and run the following command:

     `func host start`